plgagne/Game-Boy-Essentials/website/collections/_articles/Pokémon Red, Green, & Blue.md

 ## What Did Game Freak Publish Before Making Video Games?

-Satoshi was a publisher of a fanzine focusing on arcade titles which he worked on alongside Sugimori Ken, the artist drawing the fanzine’s art.
+Satoshi was a publisher of a fanzine focusing on arcade titles which he worked on alongside Ken Sugimori, the artist drawing the fanzine’s art.
 Ken would later become the main artist for the game.

 {% include figure.html type="art" %}